devotuoma/SQL_Adanian/README.md

-SQL Practical Assignment – Brief Write-U
+SQL Practical Assignment – Brief Write-Up

 This assignment focused on testing essential SQL skills within a simulated educational institution’s database environment.
 The primary objective was to create and manipulate a student records database using SQL operations via Google Colab with SQLite.